t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Within this document:
 - "Deadline-aware streams" refers to streams in which an application indicates a time by which data must be delivered, beyond which data is no longer useful.
-- "Path" aligns with the MP-QUIC concept: each path is identified by a unique Path ID, referencing a specific combination of source and destination IP:port tuples or multiple distinct end-to-end routes in a path-aware network architecture.
+- "Path" aligns with the MP-QUIC concept: each path is identified by a unique Path ID and it may reference a specific combination of source and destination IP:port tuples or multiple paths within a path aware network, as defined by {{RFC9473}}.

 # Design Overview